improve-ai/swift-ranker/README.md

 ### Tracking Decisions

-Both decisions and events are tracked by the DecisionTracker class.
-A single DecisionTracker instance can be shared by multiple models.
+Set a *DecisionTracker* on the *DecisionModel* to automatically track decisions and enable learning.
+A single *DecisionTracker* instance can be shared by multiple models.

 ```swift
 tracker = new DecisionTracker(trackUrl) // trackUrl is obtained from your Gym configuration